kyano/sentry-deb/README.md

 ### service

-Please note that *The sentry service won't start by default on package installation.*.
-You'll have to configure what needs to be configured, and tickle supervisor so it picks up the changes.
+Please note that *The sentry service won't start by default on package installation*.
+You'll have to configure whatever it is that needs to be configured, and tickle supervisor so it picks up the changes, i.e.:

+    # supervisorctl reread
+    # supervisorctl update